-MRC was also a partner in the JPI HDHL transnational call for research proposals on nutrition and cognitive function.
+MRC was also a partner in the JPI HDHL transnational funding opportunity for research proposals on nutrition and cognitive function.
 MRC funding supports three of the successful research consortia.

-MRC and BBSRC were involved in a JPI HDHL funding opportunity on the development of targeted nutrition for the prevention of undernutrition in older adults, which supported 6 consortia proposals involving UK teams.
+MRC and BBSRC were involved in a JPI HDHL funding opportunity on the development of targeted nutrition for the prevention of undernutrition in older adults, which supported six consortia proposals involving UK teams.